 You and your witnesses must all sign in each other's presence.
+Your witnesses must be in the same physical location as you, regardless of whether you can observe them through technological means (e.g., phone video, web conference, etc.).
 You must sign on the same piece of paper or on a paper physically connected (stapled, etc.) to the will.
 You should date the signatures to protect against challenges to the will.
 You may also wish to initial each page to protect against someone inserting an extra page into the will after you die, though this is not required.

 If you die without leaving a valid will, money and other property you own at death will be divided and distributed according to "intestate succession" laws of the state.
 These laws divide all property between a few close relatives according to a set formula, and completely exclude, more distant relatives, friends and charities.

 These laws may not reflect your wishes.
 If you are married and have no children, Maryland law requires your spouse to share your property with your parents.
 There is even less protection for unmarried couples.
 Intestate succession law does not grant an unmarried partner any property.